igorski/binarcular/README.md

 ## Performance

-Depending on the file types you're working with, memory allocation can be a problem.
+Depending on the size of the files you're working with, memory allocation can become a problem.

 The parser will only read the block that is requested (e.g. starting from the requested offset and only for the size of the requested _structureDefinition_) and